How Long Does It Take To Grow A Beard?

 Better yet, it’s woody, smoky, and wonderfully masculine.

 One reviewer reported that it was so masculine, that “After washing myself with this soap, my skin turned plaid, one of my hands transformed into an axe, the other hand turned into a beer, and I impregnated every woman in a 2 mile radius just by sheer proximity.
 I smell so manly I may have actually impregnated myself.”

 How Long Does It Take for Hair to Grow?

-If you want to know the answer to “How long does it take to grow a beard?” you really have to answer another question first.
+If you want to know the answer to “How long does it take for me to grow a beard?” you really have to answer another question first.
 You can’t talk about beard growth until you talk about hair growth.
 There are three important stages to hair growth: